 4. Mohan Thaal

-Mohan Thaal is a prominent sweet dish of Rajasthan and one that satisfies your sweet tooth.
+Mohan Thaal is a prominent sweet dish in Rajasthan and one that satisfies your sweet tooth.
 It is gram flour (besan) fudge filled with cardamon flavor and topped with dry fruits like almonds and pistachios.

 Mohan Thaal